a007mr/book-list/README.md

 # book-list
-Book-list app - hold the books in the list by title, author, and ISBN
+Book-list app - hold the books in the list by title, author, and ISBN.

 Book List App using ES5 and ES6.
 For UI using clean Skeleton framework.